-The French Division offers MA and PhD degree programs spanning many aspects of French and Francophone studies including literature, culture, and contemporary society.
+The French Division offers M.A. and Ph.D. degree programs spanning many aspects of French and Francophone studies including literature, customs and contemporary society.
 The faculty is committed to providing graduate students with a firm foundation in scholarship, an awareness of new and current trends in the field and a thorough preparation in classroom teaching.

 Our degree programs also offer many opportunities to explore other intellectual disciplines.
-Part of the Department of Modern Languages, the French Division works closely with its fellow divisions, Chinese, German, Italian, Japanese, Russian, and Spanish-Portuguese.
-In addition, the French Division cooperates actively with other departments and interdisciplinary programs across the university, including Humanities, Women's Studies, Asian Studies, Afro-Caribbean Studies, to name but a few.
+Part of the Department of Modern Languages, the French division works closely with its fellow divisions, Chinese, German, Italian, Japanese, Russian and Spanish-Portuguese.
+In addition, the French division cooperates actively with other departments and interdisciplinary programs across the university, including humanities, women's studies, Asian studies, and Afro-Caribbean studies, to name but a few.

-Graduate school is also a unique opportunity to enjoy the intellectual and cultural life available on campus.
-FSU's Winthrop-King Institute for Contemporary French and Francophone Studies hosts distinguished Visiting Professors and organizes high-profile events (international conferences, public lectures, etc.) featuring eminent speakers from France and the wider French-speaking world, making our program one of the most exciting in the U.S. In addition, students at FSU have the privilege of attending special events at some of the nation's best Music, Theater and Motion Picture Schools.
-The Napoleonic and Holocaust Institutes (run by the History Department), the English Department's Creative Writing Program and the Center for Advancement of Human Rights are among the many organizations sponsoring public lectures and other events that enliven intellectual life on campus.
+Graduate school is also a unique opportunity to enjoy the intellectual life available on campus.
+FSU's Winthrop-King Institute for Contemporary French and Francophone Studies hosts distinguished visiting professors and organizes high-profile events (international conferences, public lectures, etc.) featuring eminent speakers from France and the wider French-speaking world, making our program one of the most exciting in the U.S. In addition, students at FSU have the privilege of attending special events at some of the nation's best music, theater and motion picture schools.
+The Napoleonic and Holocaust Institutes (run by the history department), the English department's Creative Writing Program and the Center for Advancement of Human Rights are among the many organizations sponsoring public lectures and other events that enliven intellectual life on campus.
 Please take a moment to look through our graduate student brochure to find additional information on teaching assistant stipends, as well as faculty information and upcoming conferences.

 Required courses include a distribution of coursework across the centuries.
 Francophone literature can be substituted for any century course.
 In choosing their courses, students should be advised that many currently advertised positions require knowledge of critical theory and Francophone literature.
 Courses are not offered as exam preparation; rather, course work provides the basis for the student to further synthesize and expand their knowledge during exam preparation.